Fnatte/OpenGL-snow-scene/README.md

 sudo apt-get install freeglut3-dev
 ```
 In addition you need to install GL.h, which is located in different
-packages depending on your card vendor and driver of choice.
+packages depending on your graphics card vendor and driver of choice.

 Installation